prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 ## Common Relability Enumeration (CRE) 2024-009

-Reliability intelligence provides a way to describe known problems with software in a machine readiable way.
-This enables you to automatically detect and mitigate problems in your environment without spending troubleshooting and researching the problem yourself.
+Reliability intelligence provides a way to describe known problems with software in a machine readable way.
+This enables you to automatically detect and mitigate problems in your environment without spending time troubleshooting and researching the problem yourself.

 This scenario explores CRE-2024-006, a [known issue](https://github.com/strimzi/strimzi-kafka-operator/issues/6046) with using the Strimzi Kafka topic operator.